martin-helmich/martin-helmich.de/_posts/en/2018-03-24-kubernetes-crd-client.md

   en: /en/blog/kubernetes-crd-client.html
 ---

 The Kubernetes API server is easily extendable by [Custom Resource Defintions][k8s-crd].
 However, actually accessing these resources from the popular [client-go][k8s-clientgo] library is a bit more complex and not thoroughly documented.
-This article contains a short guide on how to access Kubernetes CRDs from your own Go code.
+This article contains a short guide on how to access Kubernetes CRDs from your own Go code (**UPDATED 2020/04** to adjust to API changes in recent `client-go` versions, using Go modules and doing (some) code generation with `controller-gen`).

 ## Motivation